Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Application-centric Objectives of Physics-ML Integration

 \subsection{Inverse Modeling}

 The forward modeling of a physical system uses the physical parameters of the system (e.g., mass, temperature, charge, physical dimensions or structure) to predict the next state of the system or its effects (outputs).
-In contrast, inverse modeling uses the (possibly noisy) output of a system to infer the intrinsic physical parameters.
+In contrast, inverse modeling uses the (possibly noisy) output of a system to infer the intrinsic physical parameters or inputs.
 Inverse problems often stand out as important in physics-based modeling communities because they can potentially shed light on valuable information that cannot be observed directly.
-One example is the use of x-ray images from a CT scan to create a 3D image reflecting the structure of part of a person's body.
+One example is the use of x-ray images from a CT scan to create a 3D image reflecting the structure of part of a person's body \cite{lunz2018adversarial}.
 This can be viewed as a computer vision problem, where, given many training datasets of x-ray scans of the body at different capture angles, a model can be trained to inversely reconstruct textures and 3D shapes of different organs or other areas of interest.
 Allowing for better reconstruction while reducing scan time could potentially increase patient satisfaction and reduce overall medical costs.
+Though there are many inverse modeling scenarios, in this work we focus on intrinsic physical parameters found in a mechanistic modeling scenario for engineering and environmental systems.

 Often, the solution of an inverse problem can be computationally expensive due to the potentially millions of forward model evaluations needed for estimator evaluation or characterization of posterior distributions of physical parameters \cite{frangos2010surrogate}.
 ML-based surrogate models (in addition to other methods such as reduced-order models) are becoming a realistic choice since they can model high-dimensional phenomena with lots of data and execute much faster than most physical simulations.